zik-uralov/daily-jokes/joke_history.md

 - 2025-11-06 18:23:26: I was going to tell a dead baby joke.
 But I decided to abort. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-06 18:43:27: Theres no place like 127.0.0.1 (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-06 19:03:29: When Chuck Norris points a gun at you you're actually safer (source: https://api.chucknorris.io/jokes/random)
+- 2025-11-06 19:23:31: Someone broke into my house last night and stole my limbo trophy.
+How low can you go? (source: https://icanhazdadjoke.com/)